suchipi/safety-match/README.md

 };
 ```

-It's a function that you can call to branch execution depending on the `type` of the `MemberObject`.
+It's a function that you can call to branch execution depending on the `variant` property of the `MemberObject`.

 To use it, you pass in an object we call the "Cases Object".
 This object should have a property for each variant, whose value is a function to be run if the `MemberObject` being matched has the variant in question.
 The function will receive the `MemberObject`'s data.